raduschirliu/cpsc585/README.md

     - Project can be built & started from the 'Debug' panel

 3c.
 For Visual Studio:
-    - TODO: No idea, haven't tried this yet but _should_ work
+    - Open the solution file for this project under `build/cpsc585.sln`

 ## Building
 From the command line, the CMake project can be built using: